OT Visa Sponsorship Jobs in Massachusetts

 Which companies sponsor visas for OTs in Massachusetts?

 Major health systems with a track record of sponsoring OTs in Massachusetts include Mass General Brigham, Beth Israel Deaconess Medical Center, Boston Children's Hospital, and UMass Memorial Health.
 Skilled nursing facilities and home health agencies also sponsor OTs, though the process varies by employer size and staffing needs.
-Checking an employer's H-1B disclosure data through the Department of Labor is a reliable way to verify past sponsorship activity.
+Checking an employer's H-1B visa disclosure data through the Department of Labor is a reliable way to verify past sponsorship activity.

 Which visa types are most common for OT roles in Massachusetts?

 The H-1B is the most common visa for occupational therapists in Massachusetts, as OT qualifies as a specialty occupation requiring at least a master's degree under current AOTA standards.
 Some OTs from specific countries pursue EB-3 immigrant visa sponsorship, particularly through larger health systems willing to support permanent residency.
-TN status is available to Canadian and Mexican OT citizens under USMCA, provided they meet the degree requirements.
+TN visa status is available to Canadian and Mexican OT citizens under USMCA, provided they meet the degree requirements.

 Which cities in Massachusetts have the most OT sponsorship jobs?